smasher164/str/README.md

 // Len returns the length of the string in constant time. size_t Len(string s);

+// Free deletes the stringheader along with its contents. void Free(string s);
 ```

 The following example demonstrates simple usage of this library: